colinbudd/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like developement mode (which also enables features like hot reloading when you make a file change).

-* There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.

 ### Trello Secrets